-The recent Motivational Interviewing and Trauma-Informed Care training received by many members of Avalon staff was very valuable for many reasons.
+The recent Motivational Interviewing and Trauma-Informed Care training provided to Avalon staff by ThinkT3 and the Center for Social Innovation was very valuable for many reasons.
 One of the common themes that came from the training was the value and significance of community, and its inextricable link to individual success.

 This prompted me to think about a recent documentary I’d seen on the Aspen tree.
 The Aspen’s wood is highly valued for being soft, malleable and pliable, yet unusually strong – making it a versatile and multi-functional resource.
 In the face of adverse weather, it is resilient to the type of warping and decay often seen in other types of wood, and is therefore preferred for construction in extreme-weather environments, from hot, steamy saunas to the bitter cold of Siberia.
 Aspen is also known for its curative and medicinal qualities, with its bark providing a mild analgesic effect for animals in pain.